-The right clothing is important when afloat, but especially when cruising.
+The right yacht clothing is important when afloat, but especially when sailing offshore.
 The dinghy sailor has the luxury of hot shower at the end of the day, but the cruising sailor is at sea, sometimes in unpleasant conditions for days or even weeks.

-To stay warm, [ clothing ] should provide sufficient insulation with a barrier layer stopping the warm layer getting wet eliminating wind
+To stay warm, [ yacht clothing ] should provide sufficient insulation with a barrier layer stopping the warm layer getting wet eliminating wind chill.

 Marine clothing manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill, make a specialist, multi-layered clothing arrangement.
 This consists of a thin, light, underwear layer, over which is worn a thicker, warm layer.
 Either layer can be worn separately to suit different temperatures with a top, waterproof layer keeping the wearer dry.
-The latest designs use waterproofs made of breathable material that keep water out while allowing perspiration trapped inside to pass through.
-These waterproof designs are expensive, but are worth buying as they are the lightest, most comfortable and warmest sailing clothes available.
+The latest designs of marine clothing use waterproofs made of breathable material that keep water out while allowing perspiration trapped inside to pass through.
+These waterproof designs are expensive, but are worth buying as they are the lightest, most comfortable and warmest yacht clothing available.

 A sailing jacket for coastal use is fairly basic waterproof design whereas an offshore jacket requires waterproof cuffs, a high collar and hood protecting the head and space for a built-in harness and buoyancy, and pockets for equipment as well as reflective patches that are visible at night.
 Lightweight, vapour-permeable materials such as Gore-Tex were a welcome invention being lighter and flexible than the previous standard of proofed nylon but they are expensive.

 Avoid the foam rubber insole, which when wet, takes a while to dry.
-Knee-high boots should be the choice as short ones tend to come apart from trousers when sitting down with the possibility of filling with water.
+Knee-high boots should be the choice as short ones tend to come apart from trousers when sitting down and there is the possibility of them filling with water.